Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • irritation of the glans penis and foreskin in men;

-• soreness with erection in men;
+• pain during erection in men;

 Types of urethritis